MarinPuizina/live-football-scoreboard/README.md

   However, we are required to accept the values for both of the teams.
 Also, I would expect that we're increasing by one goal at a time, but we are required to accept the pair of absolute values.
 - The score values cannot be negative numbers.
+- I've decided to allow updating with the already set score since no limitations were specified.

 ### 3. Finish match:
 - Will remove the match from the match tracker.